 A Brita water filter kettle is likely to cost between £30 and £50 to buy so you want to be sure that you buy the right filter kettle for your needs and budget.
 Apart from the addition of a replaceable Brita water filter, what else is important when it comes to features?

 Water capacity is slightly reduced on filter kettles as there needs to be room for the hopper and filter to be mounted at the top of the kettle.
 Capacity is usually in the 1 litre to 1.5 litre range which is more than enough for most needs and equates to around 6 cups.
-Some of the lower capacity models overcome their size by allowing you to boil water while filtering the water in the hopper at the same time.
+Some of the lower capacity models overcome their size by allowing you to boil water while filtering the water in the hopper at the same time, leading to quick, filtered drinking water.

 Look out for kettles that have easy to view water level windows to aid with filling and to ensure that you don’t boil more than you need.
 Design is a matter of personal preference but more expensive models will have glass tanks whereas budget models often have a lot of plastic on show.
 A 360 degree base is also useful.